ulgenklc/Neuronal_Cascades/docs/source/index.rst

 Welcome to Neuronal Cascades's documentation!
 =============================================

 ``Neuronal Cascades`` is a python package for running stochastic contagions on custom built geometric networks where one can adjust edge-noise ratio and several neuronal properties to collect the activation times of neurons for every choice of seed nodes.
-Then, one can use topological data analysis(TDA) to investigate the properties of signal propagation.
+Then, using topological data analysis(TDA), a characterization of the signal propagation patterns can be made.

-One can also run simplicial contagions with this package which reveals higher-order flow channels of neuronal avalanches.
+Additionally, one can also run simplicial contagions that exploits beyond-pairwise interactions with this package which reveals higher-order flow channels of neuronal avalanches.

 .. toctree::
    :maxdepth: 2